EddyBeaupre/Tronxy-XY2-Pro/README.md

 We have two things we need to backup in case we ever want to go back to the stock firmware.
 The current printer settings and the actual firmware.
 Let's start by backing up the settings.

 ## Settings Backup
-1. Download this [gcode script](https://raw.githubusercontent.com/EddyBeaupre/Tronxy-XY2-Pro/main/gcode/savesettings.gcode) and save it to an SD card
+1. Download this [g-code script](https://raw.githubusercontent.com/EddyBeaupre/Tronxy-XY2-Pro/main/gcode/savesettings.gcode) and save it to an SD card
 2. Print this script and wait at least 30 seconds.
 3. Turn off your printer.
 You should now have a file call **currentconfig.gcode** on your SD with all your printer's settings.